 top of page

-Research Explores the Potential for Uses of Discarded Materials.
+Research Explores the Potential for Uses of Discarded Materials from Villages.

 Exploring Traditional Discarded Materials in Contemporary Architecture: A 2019 Investigation into Wapan Masonry and Resilient Construction Practices